Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 pitcher plant in Bako National Park, Sarawak, Borneo

 Another little disappointment is the famous pinnacle rock, it can be seen but is very far away and smaller than it appears in pictures.
 To get a good view of it you need to hire a boat.
-Anyway, the sandstone balcony where we are is very peculiar, the view is amazing and we lose the sense of time watching macaques down in the beach busy with their daily business, eating stuff they find in the sand, probably hermit crabs, and sometimes fighting each other.
+Anyway, the sandstone balcony where we are is very peculiar, the view is amazing and we lose the sense of time watching macaques down on the beach busy with their daily business, eating stuff they find in the sand, probably hermit crabs, and sometimes fighting each other.

 Our plan was to head to Tajor waterfall, around 3km further deep in the park.
 The waterfall is nothing special but it has a nice swimming pond.
 By the way, the last boat back is at 3 pm and we probably won’t make it.
 We get back and take the last boat for another bumpy ride.